tristanitschner/kicad_spiral_plugin/README.md

 <https://patentimages.storage.googleapis.com/62/90/92/45a5932052a940/US645576.pdf>

 on these and how they have different properties from ordinary coils.
 Recent researchers, such as Dr. Meyl have had success in replicating Tesla's findings.
-This plugin makes it possible for anybody to created the required spiral coils on PCB and also helps in replicating "old" technology.
+This plugin makes it possible for anybody to easily create the required spiral coils on PCB and so helps in replicating "old" technology.

 Furthermore these coils may be used for inductive charging of e.g. smartphones / tablets.